mechaHarry/eq_harry/README.md

 The settings are then test run through a wide variety of musics with different masterings to help fine-tune the Deci and Q Values of any specific frequencies, as well as optionally placed high or low pass filters to adjust for bass fullness or treble air, to taste.

-The objective is to remove offensive areas of the headphone's capabilities while preserving or leaving untouched the areas that have no fault.
-In this way, the EQ are considered a signal attenuator or enhancement, rather than a complete change in signature or taste.
+The objective is to remove offensive areas of the headphone's frequency response.
+In this way, the EQ are considered as signal attenuators, rather than attempts to boost certain parts of the signature.

 Disclaimer: The settings are adjusted to fit how my ears, ear canals, and HRTF perceive and are affected by the headphones; this can be different from person to person, especially tinnitus inducing frequencies or sensitive frequencies.